-Leaving the Hotel main gate, turn left and walk to the end of the Headland Road.
-Turn right and then cross the road a few yards down and turn left into King Edward Crescent.
+Leaving the hotel main gate, turn left and walk to the end of the Headland Road.
+Turn right, cross the road a few yards down and turn left into King Edward Crescent.
 Follow the signs to Fistral Beach along the coast path which leads to the ancient Huer’s Hut.

 The Huer’s Hut is thought to date from the 14th century.
 At the time Newquay was a small fishing village called Towan Blystra.
 The name of the hut is derived from the French word ‘huer’ (to cry).
-Each fishing concern in the village had its own huer who would keep watch from this vantage point watching the sea constantly for the moment when it would change colour, indicating the arrival of the pilchard shoals.
+Each fishing concern in the village had its own huer who would keep watch from this vantage point.
+The would watch the sea constantly for the moment it changed colour, indicating the arrival of the pilchard shoals.
 The huer would then shout ‘Hevva!
 Hevva!’ (here they are) through his long trumpet.
-There was then great excitement and the people from the villages would go out in their boats and haul in the fish.
+This caused great excitement and the people from the villages would go out in their boats and haul in the fish.
 Such was the importance of sighting the pilchard shoals that everyone left all work and rushed to the cove nearest to their particular fish cellar.
 It is even said that when the cry went up on Sundays, the churches would empty and at one funeral in 1833 only the sexton and the deceased were left when the huer’s cry was heard.